alba4k/albafetch/README.md

 	- A [Makefile](https://www.gnu.org/software/make) exists (which uses [meson](https://mesonbuild.com/Getting-meson.html), [ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) and [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config)/[pkgconf](http://pkgconf.org)), more details are found [here](#compilation).

 ## Runtime dependencies
-I would like to eventually remove those, by checking at runtime if they are installed and not use them if not so.
+I would like to eventually remove those, by checking at runtime if they are installed and avoid using them them if they're not.
 Dependencies marked with an asterisk are optional.
-This means that if not installed at compile-time, albafetch will be compiles with custom implementations of the functions used.
+This means that if not installed at compile-time, albafetch will be compiled with custom implementations of the functions used.
 If the binary was compiled with the dependency installed, however, it will be needed at runtime too.

 * [libpci](https://github.com/pciutils/pciutils)\*:
 	- On Arch Linux, [pciutils](https://archlinux.org/packages/core/x86_64/pciutils)